mizeller/Monocluar-Pose-Estimation-Pipeline-for-Spot/README.md

 For this project, we additionally installed all HDRIs from polyhaven.com using `blenderproc download haven`.

 ### OnePose++
 To install OnePose++, please follow the instructions from their ReadMe.
-We forked their repository and added some additional changes to make it compatible with our conversion scripts from BOP to their custom dataformat.
+We forked their repository and added some additional changes to make it compatible with our conversion scripts from BOP to their custom dateformat.
 The forked repository can be found [here](https://github.com/Maemaemaeko/OnePose_Plus_Plus_Spot) if the specific commits are of interest.

 ### Maplab